Have You noticed any Breast Lump (something palpable & hard felt inside your breast)- This is for you.

 What You Should Know About Breast Lumps

-You may find breast lumps in some babies due to the estrogen which enters their body from their mother during childbirth.
+You may find breast lumps in some babies due to the estrogen which enters their bodies from their mothers during childbirth.
 These types of lumps usually disappear when the estrogen leaves the babies’ bodies.

 Is Finding a Breast Lump Important?